SeaSharpe/Design/BusinessLogic.md

 - Enter/Edit “ship to” address
 - Delete “ship to” address
 - Edit address
+- User information and address fields must not be empty
+- User information and address fields must follow validation rules
 - Reset password
+- Commit to database

 # Member Purchase Games
 - Must be logged in as Member
 - Member must have game selected
 - Add game to cart
+- View cart
 - Checkout
-- Download games
+- Download games/or select games to be shipped
+- Commit to database

 # Member Registers for Event
 - Must be logged in as Member
 - Member must be viewing event
 - Member registers for event
+- Commit to database

 # Member Rates/Reviews a Game
 - Must be logged in as Member
 - Must be on a game’s details page
-- Review games
+- Review games - must be approved be employee before commited
-- Rate games
+- Rate games - Commit to database

 # Member Adds Game to Wishlist
 - Must be logged in as Member
 - Must be on a game’s details page
 - Adds game to wish list
+- Commit to database

 # Member Adds Another User to Their Friends and Family List
 - Must be logged in as Member
 - Other user must have an account created
+- Search by name
 - Add user to Friends and Family List
+- Commit to database

 # Member Views Another Member’s Wish List
 - Must be logged in as Member